Grant Thornton LLP’s Year-End Tax Guide for Privately Held Businesses

 If you plan on reinvesting your earnings in the business without distributing it, the top C corporation rate of 35% can be very appealing.
 But remember, unless you plan to die without receiving a dividend or selling the stock, the earnings will eventually need to be distributed by the business.
 So the single level of tax enjoyed by pass-through entities still provides a distinct advantage, especially when you exit the business.

-Download the PDF to read more of Grant Thornton's Year-End Tax Guide for Privately Held Businesses, which additionally covers:
+Download the PDF to read more of Grant Thornton's Year-End Tax Guide for Privately Held Businesses,

 Incentives: Getting the credit you deserve